-COVID-19: These Are The 5 Most Dangerous Counties In Your State
+COVID-19: These Are the 5 Most Dangerous Counties in Your State

 The acceleration in the spread of COVID-19 in the United States in the past month is nothing short of astonishing.
-Confirmed cases now routinely rise by over 250,000 a day, on the way to what experts think will be 300,000.
-Fatal cases per day have risen to 4,000, and experts fear that could hit 5,000.
-Currently, total confirmed cases in the United States stand at 22,049,452 and fatalities at 371,465.
+Confirmed cases now routinely rise by over 200,000 a day, on the way to what experts think will be 300,000.
+Fatal cases per day have risen to over 3,000, and experts fear that could surge over the course of January.
+Currently, total confirmed cases in the United States stand at 23,489,378 and fatalities at 390,738.

-Some parts of the country are much worse off than others.
-Today, California and Rhode Island are among the states.
-A month ago, the upper Midwest was taking the brunt of the disease.
-This includes Montana, Wyoming, North Dakota, South Dakota, Minnesota and Iowa.
+Some parts of the country are much worse off than others are.
+At this point, the surge of disease runs from coast to coast, from Rhode Island to California to Kentucky, where cases and deaths per 100,000 have surged.
+This has put the national intensive care unit bed capacity at 100% in some cities.
 Case counts in states where the growth has slowed also have picked up.
 This includes, in particular, New York, which was hit worse than any other state in terms of deaths during a horrible period from late March through April.
-The state still has more fatal cases than any other.
+The state still has more fatal cases than any other does at 39,997.

-The effects of the disease on any area are measured in several ways.
-Among the most widely followed are cases per 100,000 people.
-This shows how deeply COVID-19 has spread in any given county.
-It also can be a sign of likely future spread because such a large portion of the population already has been affected.

 This list shows the five counties in each state where the cases per 100,000 are the highest.
 It provides a picture of which areas in a state are most dangerous in terms of the spread of the disease.